QuantStack/ipyopenlayers/README.md

 For a real-world example of how to use `ipyopenlayers`, check out this [electricity dashboard project](https://github.com/Nour-Cheour10/electricitymap_dashboard.git).

-This project showcases the integration of `ipyopenlayers` in an electricity dashboard application, demonstrating practical use cases and various features of the library.
+This project showcases the integration of `ipyopenlayers` in an electricity dashboard application, demonstrating a use case of the library.

 ## Installation